cc50121/lt3d-lf/README.md

 - **image-plane association** between projected LiDAR boxes and 2D detections;
 - **score calibration and probabilistic fusion** for matched detections;
 - class-relaxed matching and semantic relabeling for related categories;
-- per-class LiDAR thresholds and camera-supported rescue for long-tail classes.

 This architecture is detector-agnostic: stronger unimodal detectors can be adopted without retraining a joint multimodal network.